 After the holiday season filled with spending and excess, it is a great time to sit down and make some changes to your financial life.

-You would be surprised on how hard it is to actually do this if you haven’t done this already.
+You would be surprised at how hard it is to do this if you haven’t done this already.
 This is something that you need to do NOW.
 This should be the top priority.
 Of course, part of making a budget is actually sticking to it but believe it or not, that is usually the easy part if you made the budget correctly in the first place.
 Don’t believe me?
 Try it and let me know!
 Make a budget and see!

 You need this budget even if you are not making ends meet and your expenses outweigh your income.

 You need an emergency fund.
-I discuss in detail the why’s, where’s and wherefore’s of emergency funds here so I won’t bore you with a repeat.
-But I just read a quote that seemed perfect for this: Noach (Noah) built his ark before it started raining. you may not think you need an emergency fund but you do.
+I discuss in detail the why’s, where’s, and wherefore’s of emergency funds here, so I won’t bore you with a repeat.
+But I just read a quote that seemed perfect for this: Noach (Noah) built his ark before it started raining.
+You may not think you need an emergency fund, but you do.

-Expected Events Fund (i.e sinking funds).
+Expected Events Fund (i.e., sinking funds).

 These are funds that you know you will need in the next few months or beyond.
 For example, Passover is coming up in approximately 4 months.
 Now is a perfect time to start saving for that.
 Are you possibly anticipating a car repair at any point?
 A house repair?
 An insurance bill?
-These are all “envelopes” that need to be filled and soon. your budget needs to take these things into account.
+These are all “envelopes” that need to be filled and soon.
+Your budget needs to take these things into account.

-I personally use a Modern Envelope Budgeting System which is a twist on the traditional envelope system and it works for me.
-There are many other budgeting system that work and you can pick any one you want but make sure that it is something that you can actually follow, don’t make it over complicated.
+I personally use a Modern Envelope Budgeting System which is a twist on the traditional envelope system, and it works for me.
+Many other budgeting systems work, and you can pick anyone you want but make sure that you can actually follow something that you can actually follow.
+Don’t make it over complicated.

 But I already have a budget!